dflydev/dflydev-doctrine-orm-service-provider/README.md

 ### Why is there no manager registry implementation?

-There is allready a thirdparty `ManagerRegistry` implementation at [saxulum-doctrine-orm-manager-registry-provider][7].
+There is already a thirdparty `ManagerRegistry` implementation at [saxulum-doctrine-orm-manager-registry-provider][7].
 It support the `entity` type known of the form component, adds the `UniqueEntity` validator and a command line integration.